Opentrons/opentrons/DEV_SETUP.md

 ##### 2. Install `pyenv` and Python on Linux

-You can follow the [pyenv][pyenv] "basic github checkout" instructions to install pyenv on your system:
+You can follow the [pyenv][] "basic github checkout" instructions to install pyenv on your system:

 ```shell
 git clone https://github.com/pyenv/pyenv.git ~/.pyenv